IrfanTech-X/BizFlow-Agentic-AI/README.md

 ---

-# Agentic AI
+# Agentic AI Use Case

-Workflow 1 demonstrates the agentic side of the system.
+Workflow 1 demonstrates the **Agentic AI** side of BizFlow.

-The **BizFlow Sales Agent** is connected to:
+The BizFlow Sales Agent is connected to:

 * an LLM
 * conversation memory
 * business-specific tools

-The agent can use these tools as part of the customer interaction rather than depending only on a fixed conversational response.
+The agent can use these tools during the customer interaction rather than depending only on a fixed conversational response.

 ```text
 Customer